Te Papa: Te Taiao water quality falsification

 In 2019, the museum faced criticism from farmers, and National Party MP Todd Muller over a container of brown dyed water which was part of a display in the museum's Te Taiao Nature exhibition.
 This water was labelled as "water from a typical farm stream" with an image of a cow defecating in a waterway, and was classed as undrinkable.
 Te Papa spokeswoman Kate Camp also told Stuff that the bottles had been created for display purposes only and were not samples.
 Camp stated that, "this display is about telling the story of New Zealand waterways.
 It's based on robust research that shows that many waterways in New Zealand—in urban and rural areas—aren't fit to drink or to swim in".

 Exposure of adult content to children

 In 2020, several children were exposed to mature content without sufficient warning messages.
 Te Papa head of art Charlotte Davy said the museum would be making warning signs more obvious and installing new ones.

+Te Tiriti o Waitangi exhibition protest

+On 11 December 2023, a wooden display panel showing an English version of the Treaty of Waitangi at the museum's Signs of a Nation Te Tiriti o Waitangi exhibition was damaged and partially blacked out with spray paint and an angle grinder by protesters from a group calling itself Te Waka Hourua.
+The group had demanded the panel's removal from display for allegedly misleading visitors into thinking that it was a translation of the document.
+Twelve people were arrested.
+Museum officials said that they acknowledged the group's message and said that they were renewing the display, adding that the damaged panel would remain on display in its current form over the 2023–2024 summer.